lorenzoeusepi77/kubernetes/README.md

 # Following the below steps to create Kubernetes cluster on Centos-7.

-Prerequisite:
+Prerequisites:

 1) Main:
-    - One server with git and ansible:
+    - One server with git and ansible software:
         - Ansible version is 2.3.1.0
         - Git Hub Version 1.8.3.1
     - Kuberneter: N°1 "Master" Server